fullstackatbrown/here/README.md

     endTime: string                           # the time the section ends
     location: string                          # where the section takes place
     capacity: int                             # max section capacity
-    ---numStudentsEnrolled: int                  # how full the current section is
     swappedInStudents: map[string][]string    # maps assignmentIDs to studentIDs that swap into this section
     swappedOutStudents: map[string][]string   # maps assignmentIDs to studentIDs that swapped out of this section